radrow/ddtrace/IMPLEMENTATION.md

-# Implementation overview
+# DDMon Implementation overview

-The project implemented mainly in Erlang and is built using [Mix](https://hexdocs.pm/elixir/introduction-to-mix.html).
-The overall structure is standard:
+DDMon is implemented mainly in Erlang and is built using [Mix](https://hexdocs.pm/elixir/introduction-to-mix.html).
+The overall structure is rather standard for Erlang projects:

 - `mix.exs` — project configuration
 - `src/` — Erlang code
 - `lib/` — Elixir code

-## Algorithm for distributed deadlock detection
+## Algorithm for distributed deadlock detection monitoring

 Files of concern:

-- `src/ddmon.erl` — implementation of the algorithm
+- `src/ddmon.erl` — implementation of the monitoring algorithm described in Section 5 of the companion paper
 - `src/ddmon.hrl` — common macros
-- `src/gen_monitored.erl` — auxiliary layer between monitors and `gen_server`
+- `src/gen_monitored.erl` — auxiliary layer between our deadlock monitors and `gen_server` services
-  services

 ### Startup

+To be launched as a monitored service, a `gen_server` written in Erlang or Elixir must satisfy two requirements:

+- It must call `ddmon:start` instead of `gen_server:start` (or `start_link`,
+  respectively); and
+- It must use the `ddmon:call/2,3` functions to perform calls to other monitored services.

+This is necessary because the monitor needs to "wrap" the `gen_server` and intercept its calls, as required by the semantics of monitored services in Section 4 of the companion paper.

+(In the case of `gen_server`s written in Elixir, both requirements are satisfied by defining a simple alias, as discussed in the file [EXAMPLE.md](EXAMPLE.md)).

-To launch a generic server as a monitored service, call `ddmon:start` instead of `gen_server:start` (or `start_link` respectively).
-The following things happen when a service is started this way:
+The following steps happen when a `gen_server` is started via `ddmon:start`:

 - First, a `ddmon` monitor is started.
 If a process name has been provided, the monitor will use it.

-- During `ddmon` process initialisation, the original `gen_server` is started with the provided parameters (except name).
-The `gen_server` process is linked to the monitor.
+- During `ddmon` process initialisation, the original `gen_server` is started with the provided parameters (except the name).
+The `gen_server` process is linked to the monitor, and its PID is never revealed outside the monitor.
+As a result, the original `gen_server` process is "wrapped" by the monitor.

-- The PID of the monitor is returned.
+- The PID of the monitor (not the original `gen_server`'s) is returned to the caller of `ddmon:start`.

 ### Operation of a monitored service